 Over time, I found that acne can be cured with simply good habits.
 I will show you how to cure your acne without spending so much money on products that usually do not work.
 There are sneakier, under-the-radar ways that you could be irritating your skin.
 So if you are confused as to why you are getting acne, read this article!

-List of Bad Habits that are Giving You Acne
+List of Common Bad Habits that Cause Acne

 Bad Habit – 1: Wearing the Wrong Clothes